suds-community/suds/README.rst

     * May now be passed pytest command-line options.
     * Now return an exit code indicating the test result (0=success, !0=failure).

+* Known defects.

+  * Extra argument errors not reported for web service operations taking no input parameters.

 version 0.5 (2013-11-25)
 ------------------------